 What needs to be A summary of how you will do it.
-Specific location Monitoring and evaluation improved In Project objective Responsible Time lime your sector Community Cradle to Career(Mayors Project) KOFFIEFONTEIN, Creation of - OFFICE 45 unemployed School results / JACOBSDAL, employment OF THE youth performance - Municipality to recruit at least 15 LUCKHOFF, opportunities for MAYOR participating in Unemployed Youth with Tertiary PETRUSBURG unemployed Youth - YDO internship Qualifications or Matric AND - IGR programme by participating in internship OPPERMANSGRO 2021 programme.
-NDE - Supporting matriculates with good results with registration monies at institutions of higher learning
+Specific location Monitoring and eval uation improved In Project objective Responsible Time lime your sector Community Cradle to Career(Mayors Project) KOFFIEFONTEIN, Creation of - OFFICE 45 unemployed School results / JACOBSDAL, employment OF THE youth performance - Municipality to recruit at least 15 LUCKHOFF, opportunities for MAYOR participating in Unemployed Youth with Tertiary PETRUSBURG unemployed Youth - YDO internship Qualifications or Matric AND - IGR programme by participating in internship OPPERMANSGRO 2021 programme.
+NDE - Supporting matriculates with good results with registration monies at institutions of higher learning institutions of higher learning